DataBiosphere/terra-cloud-resource-lib/docs/landingzones/README.md

 - The `create()` method in the resource definition must not be called.
 - The resource definition must have the required configuration for a creation before it can be added to the deployment.

+### Receiving Parameters

+The `DefinitionContext` contains the property `Map<String, String> parameters`, which can be used to receive parameter for the definition of a landing zone.

+A few points to consider when implementing a definition that requires parameters:

+- You must add the necessary validation for these parameters.
+- `parameters` can be  `null`

 ### Naming Resources and Idempotency

 You can use the resource name generator in the deployment context to guarantee that names are consistent in retry